Benefit in kind

 For hybrid cars with a battery capacity of less than 0.6 kWh per 100 kilograms of car weight purchased after 1 January 2018, the benefit will be calculated from 2020 on the CO2 emissions of the corresponding petrol or diesel model.

-- The minimum amount for the benefit in kind has not yet been communicated and for the time being remains at EUR 1,360 per year.
+- The minimum amount for the benefit in kind has been raised from EUR 1,370 to EUR 1,540 per year.

 Catalogue value x age ratio x (5,5 + (0,1 x (CO2-emission - reference emission))) x 6/7